Why Earth and Space Science?

 Faculty and Class Size

 Earth and Space Science students at SJC are provided with small classes and individualized attention.
-We have several professors teaching in the department, each with a wide variety of experience that brings unique and interdisciplinary perspectives to the Earth and Space Science minor: Dr. Brodman and Dr. Rice from our Department of Biology, Dr. Coy who teaches Physics and Astronomy at SJC, Dan Perkins who works for the Soil and Water Conservation District, and Professor Brian Capouch who has extensive experience in agriculture.
+We have several professors teaching in the department, each with a wide variety of experience that brings unique and interdisciplinary perspectives to the Earth and Space Science minor: Dr. Brodman and Dr. Rice from our Department of Biology, Dan Perkins who works for the Soil and Water Conservation District, and Professor Brian Capouch who has extensive experience in agriculture.

 Field courses and undergraduate research are important components for the academic development of our Earth and Space Science minor.These activities provide real-world experience and are components that help develop students into formal operational thinkers who are capable of critical evaluation and abstraction.The Earth and Space Science Department has taken steps to preserve some of the representative habitats on the College campus by establishing an Environmental and Biological Field Station.